ahmedelashkarr/EraasoftSessionTasks/README.md

-# Eraasoft Session Tasks
+# 📚 Eraasoft Session Tasks

-This repository contains solutions for Eraasoft training session tasks.
+🛠️ This project contains solutions for **Eraasoft** training session tasks.

+🚀 In the `main` function:
-Each session has a dedicated function named following the pattern `SessionOneTask`, `SessionTwoTask`, etc.
+- Each session has its own dedicated function, like `SessionOneTask`, `SessionTwoTask`, etc.
-Inside each function, you'll find the solutions for that specific session's tasks.
+- 📂 Inside each session function, you’ll find the solutions for that session.